nodep/NovaBox/README.md

 The circuit includes a 4 level battery charge indicator.
 It works by using four op-amps as comparators.

-## Configuration
+### Flash configuration

-The CSR8635 configuration SPI inteface is brought out to a 5 pin connector.
+The SPI configuration inteface of the CSR8635 module is brought out to a 5 pin header.

 The circuit and PCB can be edited using KiCad v5.